My Little Pony: Equestria Girls – Rainbow Rocks: Merchandise and other media

-The movie is a part of music-themed Rainbow Rocks lineup, a second installment in the My Little Pony: Equestria Girls toy line and media franchise, which was first displayed at the 2014 American International Toy Fair.
-LB Kids published two novelizations of the movie, all written by Perdita Finn.
+The film is a part of the music-themed Rainbow Rocks lineup, a second installment in the My Little Pony: Equestria Girls toy line and media franchise, which was first displayed at the 2014 American International Toy Fair.
+LB Kids published two novelizations of the film, all written by Perdita Finn.
 A Rainbow Rocks missile command-type mini-game was added to the Hasbro Arcade mobile app on April 8, 2014.
 An issue of IDW's Fiendship Is Magic features the sirens.

 Animated shorts

 Prelude

-On February 13, 2014, Entertainment Weekly released the first trailer; about four months later, however, McCarthy confirmed on her Twitter post that the clips from that trailer "are separate shorts and not scenes in the movie."
-A series of eight animated shorts was released on Hasbro Studio's YouTube channel in 2014 from March 27 to June 19 to promote the movie.
-The shorts were created by the Friendship Is Magic crew to tie into the movie and are considered "prequels" to the movie's events, detailing how each of them discovered that they could awaken Equestrian magic within them by playing their respective instruments.
+On February 13, 2014, the Entertainment Weekly website released the first trailer; about four months later, however, McCarthy confirmed on her Twitter post that the clips from that trailer "are separate shorts and not scenes in the movie."
+A series of eight animated shorts was released on Hasbro's YouTube channel in 2014 from March 27 to June 19.
+The shorts were created by the Friendship Is Magic crew to tie into the film and are considered "prequels" to the film's events, detailing how each of them discovered that they could awaken Equestrian magic within them by playing their respective instruments.

 The first eight shorts made their television debut on Discovery Family on May 30, 2015.

 Encore

 With lyric collaboration between Thiessen, Vogel, Lenard, Katrina Hadley, and Daniel Ingram and songs composed by Ingram, Hasbro released three Rainbow Rocks music videos on March 31, 2015: "Friendship Through the Ages", "Life Is a Runway" and "My Past is Not Today"; but were reuploaded two days later on April 2, 2015.
-These shorts are separate initiatives that lead up to the third Equestria Girls movie installment, Friendship Games.
+These shorts are separate initiatives that lead up to the third Equestria Girls film installment, Friendship Games.
 On April 6, 2015, Ingram replied in a comment on Facebook that these will likely be on the next Equestria Girls album in late 2015.
 On September 17, 2015, the encore shorts were released as the first three audio tracks on the My Little Pony Equestria Girls: The Friendship Games soundtrack.

 Soundtrack

-The movie's soundtrack was released on September 10, 2014 via the ITunes Store.
+The film's soundtrack was released on September 10, 2014, via the iTunes Store.
 Announced on Ingram's Twitter eight days later on September 18 (chart of September 27), the soundtrack placed #15 on the Kid Albums Billboard chart; two weeks later on October 2 (chart of October 11, 2014), the soundtrack placed #12; a week later on October 18, it placed #10.

 Reception

 Box office

-In Hasbro's Q3 2014 Earnings Report, it was revealed that the box office returns from this movie exceeded that of the first movie in the first weekend by 37%.
+In Hasbro's Q3 2014 Earnings Report, it was revealed that the box office returns from this film exceeded that of the first film in the first weekend by 37%.
 On a per-theater basis, sales for tickets grew by 19% in the first three weeks of its limited theatrical run.
-The movie grossed $360,736 in its limited time in theaters in the United Kingdom, Finland, Mexico, United Arab Emirates and Uruguay.
+The film grossed $360,736 in its limited time in theaters in the United Kingdom, Finland, Mexico, the United Arab Emirates and Uruguay.